micro-ROS/benchmarking_shadow-builder/res/tools/plugin_creator/README.md

  <PluginName>
 ```

-to generate a plugin base project.
-The script will create the folder **src_root/tfa-plugin/PluginName**  as the starting point for its implementation.
+to generate the `<PluginName>` plugin base project.
+The script will create the folder `src_root/tfa-plugin/<PluginName>`  as the starting point for its implementation.